tessamcdonnel/STAT-217-R-Course/chapter1.md

 For example, if I want to cube '4', I would type 4^3 into the console.

-Note: R recognizes `pi` as 3.14159... so use `pi` instead of 3.14 to get a more precise measure.
+Note: R recognizes `pi` as 3.14159... so use `pi` instead of 3.14 to get a more accurate measure.

 *** =instructions
 - In the script, type `4^9` to calculate four to the power of nine.